liufengting/FTPopOverMenu/README.md

 ## Customize

-Do any of the following settings to set the style (Only set the ones you want to change), maybe do this when app starts or when you want it to show a different style, but remember it's global change.
+Do any of the following settings to set the style (Only set the ones you want to change) before showing.

 ```objective-c
     FTPopOverMenuConfiguration *configuration = [FTPopOverMenuConfiguration defaultConfiguration];